The Singleton

 "Tail of what."

 "The attention distribution."
 Jeff stared at the coffee machine.
 "Softmax keeps paying attention to everything.
 Most of that is noise.
-The informative mass is in the top zero-point-something percent of token pairs — the absolute peak.
-Every cheaper approximation we've tried has *underweighted* that tail.
+The informative mass is in the top zero-point-something percent of pairs — the peak.
+Every cheaper approximation we've tried *underweights* that tail.
 That's where the quality is.
 The cliff."

 Marcus considered him.
-"You know this Friday, right."
+"You know this is Friday, right."

 "I know."